 What Happened Next?

 Gordon revisits and things had gotten worse, Nigel is gone with no reason given and a bus terminal had cropped up out the front and they appeared to have given up closing the restaurant for the winter months.
 Gordon sends Dawn out to drum up business with a Kids Eat Free promotion, it works and the restaurant is packed once again.
 However in 2006, a few weeks after the revisit the restaurant was closed.
-In 2007, the Market Street Diner was taken over by new owners and as far is still open.
+In 2007, the Market Street Diner was taken over by new owners but appears to have since closed.
 Dawn and Dave have since split up, whether they married is unknown.